BikramMondal5/Build-on-celo/README.md

+# The Main code present in the `Block-chain-done` branch

 # RePlate Campus - Food Waste Reduction Platform

 RePlate Campus is a comprehensive web3-enabled platform designed to reduce food waste on university campuses by connecting students with discounted surplus food items from campus canteens.
 The platform features blockchain-based authentication, real-time food listings, secure claim code system, and smart contract rewards on the Celo blockchain.